yamitzky/gemmmmy/README.md

 gemmmmy
 =======

-Twitter client for terminal for me, not for you
+The Twitter client on a terminal for me, not for you